mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ## Who is the Angel of YHWH?

-In the previous verse we saw that the angel/messenger (Hebrew: malak) will not pardon transgressions.
-Scripturally, forgiving sins is associated with God (see for example {% include inline-verse.html verse="Daniel 9:9" text-after=")." %} So who is this malak?
+In the previous verse we saw that the angel/messenger (Hebrew: [*malak*](https://biblehub.com/hebrew/430.htm)) will not pardon transgressions.
+Scripturally, forgiving sins is associated with God (see for example {% include inline-verse.html verse="Daniel 9:9" text-after=")." %} So who is this *malak*?

 {% include verse.html
 text="**YHWH’s angel** appeared to him in a flame of fire out of the middle of a bush.
 He looked, and behold, the bush burned with fire, and the bush was not consumed.
 Moses said, “I will go now, and see this great sight, why the bush is not burned.” **When YHWH saw that he came over to see**, God called to him out of the middle of the bush, and said, “Moses!
 Moses!”
 He said, “Here I am.” [...]
 Go and gather the elders of Israel together, and tell them, ‘**YHWH, the God of your fathers, the God of Abraham, of Isaac, and of Jacob, has appeared to me, saying**, “I have surely visited you, and seen that which is done to you in Egypt."